forfourfnf/requests/README.md

 4: If an issue is closed, that means that i have that request in and finished it.

+5: JUST LEARNED HOW TO PORT MODS TO HTML5 LET'S FREAKING GOOOO! also, if you have a request, leave a link to the source code and i'll see what's up.
+If there isn't one, then i'll have to make an alternative.

 With all that out of the way,

 # SEND ME SOME MODS!